jahmelharris/blog/_posts/2014-07-07-reddit-notification-router-mod.md

 //Either put them on a http server and wget them or start vi and copy/paste files
 {% endhighlight %}

-Add your json new message url to the checkNewRedditMessage.sh script (tomato comes with vi)
+Add your json new message url to the checkNewRedditMessage.sh <a href="https://github.com/jahmelharris/reddit-notification-shell-script">script</a> (tomato comes with vi)

 Add the following Init Script (in the web interface)